NLeSC/polyphase-filter-bank-generator/README.md

 Implemented by Rob V. van Nieuwpoort, http://www.vannieuwpoort.com/

-This program is a stand-alone version of the polyphase filter bank generator I designed and implemented for the LOFAR telescope.
+This program is a stand-alone version of the polyphase filter bank generator I designed and implemented for the LOFAR telescope (http://www.lofar.org/).
 This code generates the filter weights for polyphase filter banks with arbitrary numbers of channels, and with configurable windows.
 Window types currently supported are: HAMMING, BLACKMAN, GAUSSIAN, and